 Wiping off a spills (coffee, wine, oil) promptly is important to prevent staining.
 Ideally, marble should be used for bathrooms.
 However, the maintenance required for marble countertops has not deterred homeowners from choosing that natural stone for their kitchen countertops.

 If you like the look of marble countertops, but want a solid surface that is easier to maintain, you may want to consider cultured marble countertops.

 An alternative to “natural” marble is cultured marble.
 Cultured marble is a synthetic material that is made from mixing acrylic, polyester resins and pigments into molds (cast polymer) and left to cure to become a solid surface (no grouts).
 Cultured marble countertops are aesthetically pleasing and a great choice for homeowners on a budget.

 The process used to make cultured marble countertops allows for sinks, side splashes and backsplashes to be built right into the counter top.
 Cultured marble countertops can also be made to be seamless.

 Cultured marble countertops are durable, non-porous and only require minimum maintenance.
 They don’t stain as spills will not penetrate its surface.
 They can be cleaned with soap and water or a mild cleaner.
 They are mostly used for bathroom vanity tops, bathtubs and shower bases, but can also be used as kitchen countertops.

 Affordability is one of the main advantages of cultured marble.
 It is substantially less expensive than granite, real marble and quartz.

 Do you live in the Charlotte region and are you in the market for marble countertops?
 We’d love to hear about your plan and have the opportunity to earn your business.
-Give us a call today to view our showroom or to get a free estimate.
+Give us a call today or visit our design studio.
 You can also use our online contact form to get in touch with us.